CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Introduction

-A CRHWP offers two major benefits.
-Firstly, it reduces the impact of low-frequency noise by modulating the signals of interest into a higher frequency band.
-Secondly, it allows a detector that is sensitive to polarisation in a single direction to measure the polarisation in multiple directions as it rotates \citep{CRHWP_polarbear}.
+A CRHWP offers three major benefits.
+One advantage of a rotating waveplate is that it increases the variety of polarisation angles measured by a detector as it passes over a pixel.
+Secondly, it reduces the impact of low-frequency noise by modulating the signals of interest into a higher frequency band.
+Finally, it allows a detector that is sensitive to polarisation in a single direction to measure the polarisation in multiple directions as it rotates \citep{CRHWP_polarbear}.
 In principle, this allows the total intensity (or temperature, $T$) and two linear polarisation Stokes parameters ($Q$ and $U$) to be measured using a single detector, which could be beneficial for mitigating the impact of temperature-to-polarisation ($T \rightarrow P$) ``leakage'' effects associated with mismatches in the responses of different detectors \citep[e.g.][]{Essinger_Hileman_2016}.
-However, a number of issues and open questions surrounding the use of CRHWPs in CMB experiments remain \citep{SAT_Telsecopes_1,Essinger_Hileman_2016,CRHWP_polarbear,ACT_HWP,SPIDER_HWP,SO_HWP_systematics}.
+However, a number of issues and open questions surrounding the use of CRHWPs in CMB experiments remain \citep{SAT_Telsecopes_1,Essinger_Hileman_2016,CRHWP_polarbear,ACT_HWP,SO_HWP_systematics}.
 The question this paper aims to address is that of how best to demodulate the signal.

 Demodulation is the process of recovering the targeted temperature and polarisation signals from a timestream that has been subject to rapid modulation (e.g through the use of a CRHWP).
 The first CMB experiment to implement rapid modulation with a CRHWP was MAXIPOL, the analysis of which used a classical ``lock-in'' technique, followed by the application of a low-pass filter in Fourier space \citep{maxipol_hwp}.
 This approach has become the standard way to demodulate CMB experiments employing a CRHWP with the more recent ABS and POLARBEAR experiments using similar techniques \citep{ABS_1, polarbear_demod}.
 Here we compare the efficacy of this standard method to a demodulation method implemented directly in the time domain.
 We also examine the effect of detector differencing on the two demodulation methods: differencing pairs of detectors that are oriented $90^\circ$ apart is commonly used in the absence of a HWP as (in the absence of systematics) doing so removes the temperature signal as described in section \ref{sec:differencing}.
 Such differencing has been used very successsfully in South Pole experiments that have not included a HWP \citep[e.g. the QUaD and BICEP/Keck series of experiments,][]{2009ApJ...692.1247P, 2009ApJ...705..978B, 2010ApJ...711.1123C, 2014PhRvL.112x1101B}.
 However, the advantages of detector differencing is less well studied for experiments that include a HWP.